gokr/ardunimo/README.md

 ```

 ## Get Ardunimo
-1. Clone this repo to your machine, **only tested on 64 bit Ubuntu 14.04**.
-The Makefile presumes Nim was cloned to $HOME/Nim.
+1. Clone this repo to your machine (or in the vagrant box), **only tested on 64 bit Ubuntu 14.04**.
+The Makefile presumes Nim was cloned to `$HOME/Nim`.
 2. Download and install the needed ARM GCC and SDK by running: `cd ardunimo && make sdk`